 - Suppose you want to reference the name of the salesmen.
 To do that, type the following formula first.

 Here, you can see that we reference the range where the name of the salesmen was stored previously without any symbol.
 Table14578 is the name of the table.
-You can change the name of it following the description in this link.
+You can change the name of the table.

 - After that, hit the ENTER.